paultcochrane/blog-travis-ci-com/_posts/2014-08-22-upcoming-build-environment-updates.md

 This announcement originally mentioned MongoDB update from 2.4.x to 2.6.4.
-We discovered a problem with the plan, however, and decided to postpone this update until we can provide a more solid upgrade plan.
+We discovered a problem with the plan, however, and decided to postpone this MongoDB update until we can provide a more solid upgrade plan.
 We apologize for the inconvenience, and thank you for your understanding.

 ## Update schedule